s3ql/s3ql/rst/backends.rst

 .. option:: domain

    If this option is specified, S3QL will use the Keystone v3 API.
-The default domain for OpenStack installations is `Default`.
-If this option is specified without setting the `project-domain` option, this will be used for both the project and the user domain.
-Note: some instances of the Keystone v3 API prefer the use of UUIDs rather than names for tenant (called project in newer OpenStack versions), as well as domains.
+The default domain ID for OpenStack installations is :var:`default`.
+If this option is specified without setting the :var:`project-domain` option, this will be used for both the project and the user domain.
+   You need to provide the domain ID not the domain name to this option.
+   If your provider did not give you a domain ID, then it is most likely :var:`default`.

 .. option:: project-domain
    In simple cases, the project domain will be the same as the auth domain.
-If the `project-domain` option is not specified, it will be assumed to be the same as the user domain.
+If the :var:`project-domain` option is not specified, it will be assumed to be the same as the user domain.
+   You need to provide the domain ID not the domain name to this option.
+   If your provider did not give you a domain ID, then it is most likely :var:`default`.

 .. __: http://tools.ietf.org/html/rfc2616#section-8.2.3
 .. _OpenStack: http://www.openstack.org/